Get to know what life is like as a student in the Medical Scientist Training Program at Case Western Reserve University School of Medicine.

 - The MSTP office has a friendly staff that is willing to help with everything from making copies, to organizing events, choosing a lab rotation, and just about anything you can think of.
 Their candy jar is always full, too (but the chocolates go quickly).

 - Students have several levels of mentorship.
 Each has a student mentor.
-The director of the program, Derek Abbott; the co-director, Cliff Harding; and the associate director, Agata Exner, make themselves available for advice and guidance.
+The directors of the program make themselves available for advice and guidance.

 - The program prides itself on student involvement.
 Students are represented by the MSTP council, which has a few members from every class.
 They plan the retreat, monthly meetings, etc. They also give feedback and advice to the director, and perform various other duties.